YoshuaNava/yoshuanava.github.io/_posts/2014-12-25-PinguinoUCAB.markdown

 <p style='text-align: justify;'>
 During my undergraduate studies, I worked with Jonathan Teixeira, another student at UCAB, and the
 <a href="http://w2.ucab.edu.ve/re_presentacion.html">Educational Robotics Group at UCAB</a> to implement a small set of electronic
 control boards like the Arduino UNO.
-The Pinguino boards were choosen mainly because they were very sturdy, easy to build, program and repair, and their electronic components were cheap and constantly available in the Venezuelan market.
+The Pinguino Base 2550 boards were choosen, implemented (and later slightly modified), because they were sturdy, easy to build, program and repair; and their electronic components were cheap and constantly available in the Venezuelan market.
+A set of sensors and motor control modules was also implemented to serve as a first prototype of a kit to teach basic electronics and robotics to kids in Venezuelan public schools.

 </p>

 <hr>